-Letter from Martin Williams to James Allred (of Joseph), c.
-1848 that Martin Williams was the son of Stephen (4 May 1774-1 Jun 1830) and Delilah Williams of that same area of Richmond County.
+What clinched the idea for me was the discovery of a letter in the Joseph Allred Papers at Duke University written by Martin Williams of Richmond County, NC, apparently to James Allred, son of Joseph and Rachel.
+The letter's partially destroyed greeting seemed to read "Co[usin Ja]mes," thus addressing James Allred as Martin's cousin.
+I found out that Martin Williams was the son of Stephen (4 May 1774-1 Jun 1830) and Delilah Williams of that same area of Richmond County.
 In the letter, Martin refers to the death of his brother-in-law Dr. John McLeod (d.
-1848; second wife was Ann T. Williams), whose daughter by a first wife Martin would soon marry.
+1848; second wife was Ann T.

+Williams), whose daughter by a first wife Martin would soon marry.
 Since Martin could not have been the son of one of Joseph Allred's sisters, it follows that he must have been related through Rachel Allred.
 Stephen Williams had, in fact, purchased the land that Jonathan Allred, son of Solomon, owned before Jonathan moved to Barnwell District, South Carolina.
-8 Both

-Stephen Williams and Joseph Allred had a brace of daughters named Rachel and Delilah.
+Both Stephen Williams and Joseph Allred had a brace of daughters named Rachel and Delilah.
 It seemed likely to me that Delilah was the sister of Rachel Allred, wife of Joseph.
 I reached this conclusion in spite of widespread claims on the Internet that Delilah Williams was the daughter of Caleb Touchstone, a long-time resident of this border area between Richmond and Montgomery counties.
 To my knowledge, there is no primary evidence whatsoever to support that claim.